rohitprajapati7/BookHub-Android-App/README.md

 # BookHub-Android-App

-It is a simple Free reading book app.
+It is a simple Free books reading app.